Azure/fta-internalbusinessapps/appmodernization/webapps-features-walkthrough/fta-webapp-features-demo.md

 Visual Studio 2017 is preferred because of the ease of local debugging and publish.

-> [!NOTE] The instructions for setting up the demo will follow two tracks, one for .net full and one for .net core.
+> **Note:** The instructions for setting up the demo will follow two tracks, one for .net full and one for .net core.
 Follow one of the other

 ## **Demo - Creating the example**